LGro/reunicorn-website/content/en/imprint.md

 ---
-title: "Legal Notice"
+title: "Imprint"
-translationKey: legal-notice
+translationKey: imprint
 ---

-# Legal Notice {.title .is-2}
+# Imprint {.title .is-2}

 This is a project by the WTF Kooperative eG.